jamesETF/EthicalFrenchie_Final/contact.md

  - Schedule a time (you'll receive an email and calendar invite) to chat today (or whenever is convenient)
  - You will receive our contact numbers via the chat!
  - I actively maintain and update this site daily,
  - If a puppy is not available it will not be on the site.
-Also if no puppies are availalbe it will display as such.
+Also if no puppies are available it will display as such.
- - Just use the pink chat thing, Trust me, my cell phone will vibrate the moment you do -James Last update - {{ site.time | date: '%m/%d/%y' }} James  *Signed
+ - Just use the pink chat thing, Trust me, my cell phone will vibrate the moment you do -James

+ IF you don't feel like using the chat, use the form below.

+  Last update - {{ site.time | date: '%m/%d/%y' }} James  *Signed

+## Contact Ethical Frenchie
+{% include pipedriveform.html section_container="expand" %}

 {% include reviewsfb.html
    layout="1-1"